What is just in time inventory?

 Dropshipping

-In the eCommerce world, dropshipping is a form of just in time inventory.
+In the ecommerce world, dropshipping is a form of just in time inventory.
 With the drop-shipping business model, you don’t purchase products from the manufacturer until one of your customers places an order.
-The eCommerce seller carries no inventory.
+The ecommerce seller carries no inventory.
 However, rather than true just in time, dropshipping simply outsources inventory management and storage to the dropshipping supplier.

 How to find your inventory management sweet spot